-• To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
-Press the button during rewind or fast forward to stop the rewind or fast forward function.

-the CDs are loaded.
+- To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
+Press the button during rewind or fast forward to stop the rewind or fast forward function. - To begin CD play (if equipped with CD changer), ensure that the CDs are loaded.
 Press the CD control.
-The first track of the disc will begin playing.
+The first track of the disc will begin playing After that CD play w will begin playing.
 After that, CD play will begin where it stopped last.